AIperture/aethergraph-docs/docs/key-concepts/concurrency-orchestration.md

 # Concurrency, Fan‑In/Fan‑Out & Graph‑Level Orchestration

-AetherGraph provides **Python‑first concurrency** that scales from small reactive agents to globally scheduled DAGs.
+AetherGraph provides **Python‑first concurrency** that works from reactive agents to scheduled DAGs.
 You can orchestrate parallelism naturally in Python, while the runtime enforces safe scheduling and per‑run concurrency caps.

 ---